 Wound botulism develops when the spores of C. botulinum enter an open wound and produce toxins.
 It is more common in individuals who inject street drugs or have experienced traumatic injury, such as an accident or surgery.

 This type occurs in infants when the spore of the bacteria grows and secretes toxins within the infant's gastrointestinal tract.
-The reason some infants are more susceptible isn't known fully.
+Infants are more susceptible due to immature gut microbiota, which allows spores to germinate and produce toxin.

 This is a paradoxical form that results from the incorrect overuse of botulinum toxin during medical or cosmetic procedures.
-It may result from high doses used for conditions like migraines or for aesthetic treatments like wrinkle reduction.
+Iatrogenic botulism is extremely rare and typically occurs due to dosing errors, misuse, or unregulated administration, rather than standard clinical practice.

 Also referred to as adult intestinal colonization, this is a very rare form.
 This occurs when spores germinate and generate toxins in adult intestines, similar to infant botulism.
 The exact cause is still unclear, but those with pre-existing gastrointestinal disorders may be more susceptible.

-The symptoms of infant botulism are variable in intensity and can come on anywhere from 3 to 30 days following exposure of an infant to Clostridium botulinum spores.
+The symptoms of infant botulism are variable in intensity and can gradually develop over days to weeks following exposure of an infant to Clostridium botulinum spores.
 Some of the most typical symptoms are:

 In adults and older children, symptoms typically start in facial muscles, eyes, or throat and can advance to other parts of the body if left untreated.
 Symptoms may occur hours after exposure to the toxin or several days following exposure.
 Possible symptoms include: